SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 #### Implemented

+##### Breaking change in the Inventory API - restrictions for a set of properties

-For the Inventory API as of the 10.14 GA release, Cumulocity IoT now uses a set of properties which are restricted to internal system usage and cannot be set by external users.
-In case of a request sent with those properties, they are ignored and not set.
+For the Inventory API, as of the 10.14 GA release, a set of properties has been restricted for internal system usage and cannot be set by external users.
+This change results in performance improvements.

+In case of a request sent with these properties, they will be ignored and not set.

 The mentioned internal fragments are: `_c8y_Internal`, `_hierarchyCalculated`, `_hierarchy:root` and every fragment which starts with `_parent:`.

-For example if a user sends a request in the following format:
+For example, if a user sends a request in the following format:

 ```
 {